 The filing fee for Form I-765 is $410.
 However, some first-time applicants do not need to pay a fee.

-People in the following categories filing a first-time application do not pay a fee:
+People in the following categories filing the first-time application do not pay a fee:

 - Applicants for asylum (except that ABC applicants must pay the fee);